henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/system-architecture/Design.md

 ### Database
 **Users:**
-- userId: Unique identifier
+- userId (PK): Unique identifier
 - name: Player's name
 - preferences: AAC settings, favorite symbols

 **Rooms:**
-- roomId: Unique code for room access
+- roomId (PK): Unique code for room access
-- hostId: The player who created the room
+- hostId (FK from the Users table): The player who created the room
 - players: List of players in the room
-- currentTurn: Tracks whose turn it is
+- currentTurn (FK from the users table): Tracks whose turn it is
 - storyProgress: Current state of the story

 **Stories:**
-- storyId: Unique ID
+- storyId (PK): Unique ID
-- gradeLevel: Target grade level (1st-3rd)
+- gradeLevel: Target grade level (3 grade max)
 - content: Story text with blanks

 **Responsibilities:**